siddhraj1412/SkillSwapBackend/README.md

 PORT=5000

-Start the server:npm start
+Start the server:
+npm start

-For development with auto-restart:npm run dev
+For development with auto-restart: npm run dev